MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

     - **ActorsRazorPages.Models**

-25. In the **Index.cshtml.cs**, create a new private object using the following information:
+25. In the **Index.cshtml.cs**, create a new field object using the following information:

      - Scope: **private**
      - Class: **IData**